yongarber/Java-Project-1-Spring-2019/readme.md

 In this project, you will develop bots that play a simple game.
 Each bot has a different strategy.
 You will pit these bots against each other to determine which strategy is more successful in this context.

 # Teams
 Teams have been assigned for this project as follows.
 They are fixed - no switching or cooperating across team lines.
-It is up to teammates to ensure that their partner adheres to the <a href="https://www.american.edu/academics/integrity/code.cfm">American University Honor Code.
+It is up to teammates to ensure that their partner adheres to the <a href="https://www.american.edu/academics/integrity/code.cfm">American University Honor Code.</a>

 0. Drew Meseck & Benjamin Doiron
 1. Deirdre Belson & Marlon Teo-Diaz